georgringer/news/Documentation/AdministratorManual/Configuration/ExtensionManager/Index.rst

 categoryRestriction
 """""""""""""""""""
 Define an additional constraint for the categories inside a news record.
+To use this constraint for the news plugins as well, take a look at the  :ref:`TsConfig configuration <tsconfigCategoryRestrictionForFlexForms>`.

 Possible options are:

 .. only:: html